leusr/ys/README.md

 ## Install

 1. Upload codes to an Apache webserver, where `public` directory must be your document root.
-Done.